mwaura-wycleaf/V_U_Ejobs/README.md

 2. Open the project folder.

-3. Run index.html in your browser.
+3. Run the index.html file in your browser.